eduardostuart/prompt-library/README.md

 >
 > 😅 I couldn't generate everything using Claude (limit reached), but Gemini was able to finalize.

-Just open the `index.html` file using your browser, and you should be able to create, authenticate, sync, etc.
+Open the `index.html` file using your browser, and you should be able to create, authenticate, sync, etc.
+Stored locally and on gists (if you sign in)